NA-MIC/ProjectWeek/PW29_2018_London_Canada/Projects/Learn_Slicer_to_make_QC_reports/README.md

 - Investigator 1 Dimuthu Hemachandra

 # Project Description
-My goal of the workshop to learn 3D slicer and use it to make a Quality Control (QC) report for image registration in BidsApps.
+My goal of the workshop to learn 3D slicer and use it to make a Quality Control (QC) reports for image registration used in BidsApps.

 ## Objective
 1. Objective A. To learn 3D Slicer.